When electricity started being used for heating houses

 A domestic electric fire from the 1940s and 1950s

-However, because gas fires worked by radiating heat out into the room, it was important to position them carefully, as they could scorch anything too near.
-They could also be knocked over and cause a fire.
+However, because electric fires worked by radiating heat out into the room, it was important to position them carefully, as they could scorch anything too near.
+There was always some sort of thick wire shielding over the hot wires, as shown in the following image, but the heater could still be knocked over and burn the floor or carpet or even a nearby person.

 Fan heaters